Property Damage That Is Not Covered By No-Fault Insurance

 There are certain situations where property protection insurance benefits (PPI) are not available to compensate an individual for property damage that occurred because of a motor vehicle accident such as a car or truck accident.
 Those situations include the following:

 Parked Vehicles that Cause “Unreasonable Risk of Damage”

 A vehicle must be parked in a safe manner in order for PPI benefits to be available.
-If a vehicle is parked in a way that causes an “unreasonable risk of damage,” the No-Fault insurer is not obligated to pay PPI benefits.
+If a vehicle is “parked in a manner” that causes “unreasonable risk of the damage that occurred,” the No-Fault insurer is not obligated to pay PPI benefits.
 This exclusion extends beyond motor vehicles to trailers and the contents of trailers as well.

 Property Damage Caused by Members of Claimant’s Household